 Favourite Beach: Porthchapel Beach, West Cornwall beating Scotland’s West Coast beaches because of the temperature and Abel Tasman in New Zealand because of proximity.

-Favourite Past time: Playing Trivial Pursuits with my wife and children and their boyfriends and girlfriends on holiday somewhere wild.
+Favourite Past time: Playing Trivial Pursuit with my wife and children and their boyfriends and girlfriends on holiday somewhere wild.

 Favourite film: I seem to have no time to watch them these days but Local Hero fits the bill.